slead/Ignite/readme.md

 Only the best videos should be listed on the Global Ignite site.
 They will be chosen by the moderators, including from submissions by each city.
 New videos should be added at least once a week.

-The videos on the site should be uploaded and hosted by each individual city, e.g. on their own YouTube or Vimeo page, and only linked on the Global Ignite page.
+The videos on the site should be uploaded and hosted by each individual city on their own YouTube, and linked on the Global Ignite page.
 This way, maintenance/moderation of the videos is the responsibility of the original city.
 This approach will also preserve any page views/comments already existing on each video.